 This is a safety project that will construct road improvements to OR 99W to address safety and crash history problems at the Clow Corner Road intersection and improve safety at the Orrs Corner Road intersection.

 The project includes:

-- Constructing safety improvements at the intersection of OR 99W and Orrs Corner Road.
+Constructing a northbound left turn lane at the intersection of OR 99W and Orrs Corner Road.